jurgen-kluft/go-sensor-server/README.md

 # Sensor Server

-This is the README for Sensor Server, a tcp server for processing sensor data in real-time and writing them to disk in an structured format.
+A tcp server for receiving sensor data in real-time and writing them to disk in an custom structured format.

 Some notes:

-- Every sensor is a data stream that is 'per day', and falls under a sensor group which is a device.
+- Every sensor is a data stream, and falls under a sensor group which is a device.
 - Data is very minimal and it should be quite easy to load/use it in a visualization tool
-- Snappy is used upon writing, and reading, data to/from disk.
+- Snappy is used upon writing, and reading data to/from disk (only for files > 32 KB and header is not compressed)

 ## Status